atinux/nuxt-deno-kv/README.md

 Create a CF pages deployment linked to your GitHub repository and select the Nuxt.js preset.

-To build the guestbook in production, you need a [Nuxt UI Pro](https://ui.nuxt.com/pro) license.
+To build the guestbook in production, you need a [Nuxt UI Pro](https://ui.nuxt.com/pro) license, if you don't want to use UI Pro, you can remove the `@nuxt/ui-pro` from the dependencies abd `nuxt.config.ts`.

 ### Environment variables